Boot Campaign: Programs

-Boot Campaign's #LaceUpAMERICA program is an ongoing movement that encourages people to lace up a pair of Boot Campaign combat boots in support and solidarity for veterans and military families.
-More than 600 celebrities have laced up since Boot Campaign's inception in 2009, including country artists Dolly Parton, Kacey Musgraves and Joe Nichols and other stars like the cast of the show SEAL Team, Dwayne "The Rock" Johnson, action sports athlete Travis Pastrana, Florida Georgia Line, Smokey Robinson, Nancy Grace, Kathie Lee Gifford, Shark Tank stars Mark Cuban and Daymond John and professional golfer Jordan Spieth.

 Retail sales

 Beginning in 2011, Boot Campaign began selling combat boots as a way to further the mission and raise money to support veterans and military families.
 Retail sales of branded apparel followed, and Boot Campaign now maintains an online retail shop, where the organization raises money to support its individualized programs through the sales of combat boots, apparel, accessories, and branded gear.

 Financials

 In addition to required IRS financial filings, Boot Campaign voluntarily undergoes an annual independent financial audit by a third party agency to verify IRS and 501(C)(3) compliance.
 Current and historical 990 tax filing information can be found on the Boot Campaign website.
-In 2021, 88 cents of every dollar donated to Boot Campaign went directly to the organization's programs for veterans and military families.
+In 2024, 91 cents of every dollar donated to Boot Campaign went directly to the organization's programs for veterans and military families.

 Recognition

 Boot Campaign is listed in four charity monitoring websites: Candid (formerly GuideStar), GreatNonprofits, CharityNavigator and BBB Wise Giving Alliance.
 Candid first reviewed Boot Campaign in 2011, and has awarded the organization a Platinum rating for commitment to transparency.
 GreatNonprofits has named Boot Campaign a Top Rated charity annually since 2013, which requires an organization to earn at least 10 four-star reviews each year.
 Boot Campaign has more than 150 reviews with an overall average rating of five stars.
 The organization received a 100 out of 100 rating by Charity Navigator for accountability and financial responsibility.
 BBB Wise Giving Alliance rates the organization as an "accredited" charity based on its 20 standards for recognition.